cloudfoundry-community/autosleep/doc/publish.md

 - __cf.client.clientSecret__: the client secret of the application (optional)
 - __cf.security.password.encodingSecret__: the secret used to hash password (optional).
 If none provided, it will use "".
 - __cf.service.broker.id__: the service broker id.
 If none provided, it will use "autosleep".
+- __cf.service.plan.id__: the service plan id.
+If none provided, it will use "default".

 There are two ways of providing these properties to autosleep.